How Long After A Death Does A Property Need Cleaning?

 Legal Requirement

 Biological waste is classified as hazardous waste under UK law.
-The Hazardous Waste Regulations 2005 require it to be disposed of by a licensed carrier using approved methods.
+The Hazardous Waste Regulations 2005 (England and Wales; in Scotland the Special Waste Regulations 1996 apply) require it to be disposed of by a licensed carrier using approved methods.
 Placing contaminated materials in household waste is illegal, regardless of the circumstances.

 04 — Timeframe Guide